DavidKe410/AI-aircraft-damage-assessment/README.md

 ---
 Some misc. notes for starting Orin development:
 1. Installed a new NVMe drive
 2. Used Nvidia's sdkmanager on another Ubuntu amd64 computer to flash and install runtime/sdk components to the Orin.
+(Jetpack 6.0 w/ all runtime and sdk components installed)
 - This video basically walks through it: https://www.youtube.com/watch?v=Ucg5Zqm9ZMk&t=90s
 - Sdkmanager download: https://developer.nvidia.com/sdk-manager
 3. Back on the Orin, sudo apt update && sudo apt upgrade
+4. sudo apt install python3-pip
 4. sudo pip3 install -U jetson-stats
 5. restart and run jtop
+  (Some erros may show up from Jetpack isntallation, install missing Jetpack components with these commands: https://developer.nvidia.com/embedded/learn/get-started-jetson-agx-orin-devkit)
     - Just housekeeping libraries and other stats
     -   CUDA: 12.2.140
     -   cuDNN: 8.9.4.25